sd2beatles/MySQL-recipe-in-English-/CH6/ch_10_aggregation_based_on_multiple_dimensions.md

        GROUP BY ROLLUP(category,sub_category)
        ORDER BY category='all',sub_category='all';
 ```
+ROLLUP operators let you extend the functionality of GROUP BY clauses by calculating subtotals and grand totals for a set of columns.
+The CUBE operator is similar in functionality to the ROLLUP operator; however, the CUBE operator can calculate subtotals and grand totals for all permutations of the columns specified in it.
 ### 2 ABC Analysis

 ABC analysis is commonly used in the management of inventory at companies.
 The basic method is to categorize the products into ranks from A to C based on some factors including the proportion of sales revenue, market share and so on.
 After placing priorities on each category, we will plan a proper strategy for each section.